 At Lytton High School, we offer courses that provide the balance between preparing students for careers needing science and the citizen-focused need for all rangatahi to have a clear understanding of the complex world of science.

 Recognising that students learn at different rates, lunchtime tutorials are offered to all students providing one-to-one assistance with homework, or work students are having difficulty with in class.
-We also run a ‘Learning Hub’ on Friday afternoons that is open to students from all schools and covers a range of curriculum areas.
+We also run a ‘Learning Hub’ on Friday afternoons that covers a range of curriculum areas.